-A \emph{generating tree} is a tree each node of which represents an instance of an object.
-The objects represented by the {\numelts}th level of the tree are of size {\numelts}.
-The children of node {\parentnode}, where {\parentnode} is on the {\numelts}th level of the tree, represent the objects of size ${\numelts} + 1$ that can be obtained by a specified procedure from the object of size {\numelts} represented by node {\parentnode}.
-Let $\children(\parentnode)$ represent the children of node {\parentnode}.

-\subsubsection{Generating Tree for $312$-Avoiding Linear Extensions of {\unevencombB{\toothlen}{\numelts}}\\}
+\subsubsection{Generating tree for $312$-avoiding linear extensions of {\unevencombB{\toothlen}{\numelts}}.}

-Let's consider a generating tree for $312$-avoiding linear extensions of {\unevencombB{\toothlen}{\numelts}}.
+Let's fix a positive integer {\toothlen} and consider a generating tree for $312$-avoiding linear extensions of {\unevencombB{\toothlen}{\numelts}}.
 Let each node of the generating tree represent a $312$-avoiding linear extension of {\unevencombB{\toothlen}{\numelts}}, and define the children of a node representing $\perm \in S_\numelts$ to be all $312$-avoiding linear extensions of {\unevencombB{\toothlen}{\numelts + 1}} that can be obtained by inserting the element $\numelts+1$ into {\perm}.
 The root node will represent the empty permutation and will have a single child, a node representing the permutation $[1] $.
-For $\numelts \leq \toothlen$, the $\numelts^{\text{th}}$ level will always contain exactly one node; however, at the $\toothlen^{\text{th}}$ level, the tree starts to brach out.
+For $\numelts \leq \toothlen$, the $\numelts^{\text{th}}$ level will always contain exactly one node; however, at the $\toothlen^{\text{th}}$ level, the tree starts to branch out.
 Figure \ref{fig:312avtree} shows the first few levels of the generating tree for $312$-avoiding linear extensions of {\unevencombB{2}{\numelts}}.

 Consider a $312$-avoiding linear extension {\perm} of {\unevencombB{\toothlen}{\numelts}}.
 The element $\numelts+1$ can be inserted anywhere before, after or among the last $|\children(\perm)|-1$ elements of {\perm}.
 Say that we derive $\perm'$ from {\perm} by inserting $\numelts+1$ in such a way that it precedes $\someint$ other elements, where $\someint \in \{0, \ldots, |\children(\perm)| -1 \}$.
 Note the following: